 c) Penalties

 Late Payment: Failure to pay fees at designated dates may result in the resident losing his or her accommodation, room deposit and student fee.
-Residents who do not make their scheduled payment, or do not contact the Dean of Residence regarding their payment, may have their keys cancelled and access to residence revoked until payment is received.
+Residents who do not make their scheduled payment, or do not contact the Executive Director regarding their payment, may have their keys cancelled and access to residence revoked until payment is received (which includes retrieval of any belongings left in the residence).

 One’s transcript and diploma may be withheld until all fees, damages and fines accumulated, have been paid in full.
 Interest at 4% per month (48% per year) will be charged beginning the first business day after the deadline for residence fees payment.

 Vacating Residence Early: Students moving out of residence on or before September 30th will forfeit half their first-term residence fees.
 Students moving out of residence after October 1st will forfeit all of their first-term residence fees.
-Students who notify administration prior to December 1st that they will not be here for second-term, will be refunded their $300.00 second-term room deposit, along with their full 2nd term portion of residence fees, if a full-year payment was made.
+Students who notify administration prior to December 1st that they will not be here for second-term will be refunded their full 2nd term portion of residence fees, if a full-year payment was made.
 Students moving out on or before January 31st will forfeit half their second-term fees.
 Students moving out of residence after February 1st will forfeit all of their second-term residence fees.
+The $200 caution fee will be refunded as well as long as there is no room damage.

 Roommate is Moving Out: If at some point throughout the year, your roommate leaves, you will either be given a new roommate, or asked to move.
 After a certain period of time, if you have not been asked to move, or been given a new roommate, you will have the opportunity to pay the difference to obtain a double single.